clhenrick/am-i-rent-stabilized/11ty/README.md

 ### Misc Files

-#### _redirects
+#### netlify.toml

-Netlify redirects file that mainly handles part of the translation / i18n stuff.
+Netlify configuration file that mainly handles redirects for i18n.
+If a user's language is recognized and supported then they will be redirected to the corresponding page.

 #### eleventy.config.js